curiousleo/zebra/README.rst

 It takes about three and a half minutes on my laptop to find all the solutions to the puzzle (the number of solutions being one).

-Compile the program with ``ghc -O3 -o albert albert.hs`` and run with ``./albert``.
+Compile the program with ``ghc -O3 -o albert albert.lhs`` and run with ``./albert``.